 Impact/Source Mitigation Measures Responsibility Schedule Monitoring Develop and implement an Emergency preparedness and Response Plan, to immediately remediate the affected area in the event of a spill or leakage of chemicals, fuels, paints, and any hazardous material.
 EPC CESMP - Management, Planning, Training and Monitoring Washing of equipment, machinery, and vehicles will not permitted and will only be carried out in adequate offsite premises.
-EPC CESMP - Management Vehicle maintenance will not be undertaken in the Site and will be carried out only in offsite permitted premises EPC CESMP - Management If vehicles and machinery are too large to be moved off site, or if it is not practicable to move the machinery for regular maintenance during the construction phase, then measures to protect the soils from spills and leaks during the cleaning/maintenance activity must be implemented (impermeable hard standing area with dedicated drainage system located).
+EPC CESMP - Management Vehicle maintenance will not be undertaken in the PL corridor and will be carried out only in offsite permitted premises EPC CESMP - Management If vehicles and machinery are too large to be moved offsite, or if it is not practicable to move the machinery for maintenance during the construction phase, then measures to protect the soils from spills and leaks during the cleaning/maintenance activity must be implemented (impermeable hard standing area with dedicated drainage system located).
+Maintenance of these vehicles will only be undertaken in the shared Laydown Area.
 EPC CESMP - Management Erosion / Soil Compaction Minimise disturbed areas.
-EPC CESMP - Management Excavated materials will be kept in the stockpile for as short a time as possible and, once an area is back-filled with soil material, compacted in a short time.
+EPC CESMP - Management Cross-contamination of Soils Excavated materials will be kept in the stockpile for as short a time as possible and, once an area is back-filled with soil material, compacted in a short time.
 EPC CESMP - Management Areas where vehicles are allowed to circulate will be minimized and located only inside the corridor.
-EPC CESMP - Management
+EPC CESMP - Management Implement good maintenance practices during construction activities, including the procedure and requirements for the proper handling, storage and transport of chemicals and hazardous waste EPC CESMP - Management

-Table 8-7 Soils and Groundwater - Residual Impacts - Construction
+Table 8-8 Soils and Groundwater - Residual Impacts - Construction